Obsessive licking is something I’ve touched on in the past as it relates to possible health issues and hot spots.

 Obsessive licking can also be the result of habit.
 Dogs can get into routines and just stay there.
 So whether it’s the ear, a paw, or genitals, it could just be the other dog getting into a habit of this behavior.

 The very first thing to do is to decide if the behavior is out of the ordinary.
-If this is something that’s been going on for some time with no detectable health issues involved, there’s probably nothing to worry about.
+If this has been going on for some time with no detectable health issues involved, there’s probably nothing to worry about.

 However, if the obsessive licking is a new development, it’s important to take the dog to the vet, as it could mean that there is a problem brewing.